 There are a couple of steps to calculate child support in Oklahoma.

-- First, each parent’s adjusted gross income must be determined and then added together to get the combined gross monthly family income.
+1. First, each parent’s adjusted gross income must be determined and added to the combined monthly family income.

-Generally, the amount of child support in Oklahoma is based off of this formula:
+Generally, the amount of child support in Oklahoma is based on this formula:

-- The primary custodian of the child will then receive support from the noncustodial parent, also known as the obligor.
+• The child's primary custodian will then receive support from the noncustodial parent, also known as the obligor.

 How is Child Support Enforced?

-To make sure obligor parents are making their child support payments, Oklahoma sends an order to the obligor’s employer that directs them to withhold a portion of their earnings for child support.
+To ensure obligor parents make their child support payments, Oklahoma sends an order to the obligor’s employer that directs them to withhold a portion of their earnings for child support.
 This income is then sent to the Centralized Support Registry from the Department of Human Services in Oklahoma, where it is officially recorded as paid and then forwarded to the custodial parent.

 Support can also be obtained through other arrangements if both parents agree to the terms.
-Rather than using income assignment, the obligor parent could pay through cash, check, bank transfer, or other money transfer methods like Venmo, for example.
+Rather than using income assignment, the obligor parent could pay through cash, check, bank transfer, or other money transfer methods like Venmo.

 Court-ordered child support payments will continue to be due until they are paid in full.
-Every order states what date the payment must be made, and failure to do so could result in serious consequences.
-Not paying child support can result in fines, court sanctions, or even the loss of a driver’s or professional license.
+Every order states what date the payment must be made, and failure to do so could result in severe consequences.
+Not paying child support can result in fines, court sanctions, or even losing a driver’s or professional license.

 Can Child Support Be Modified?

-Child support orders are not always set in stone, and in some cases, may need to be changed.
+Child support orders are not always set in stone and, in some cases, may need to be changed.
 If there has been a “material change in circumstances,” the court may modify or change the original child support order.
-This change in circumstances must be proven in order to warrant the modification.
+This change in circumstances must be proven to warrant the modification.

 Examples of situations that may require a child support modification include:

-If a parent’s expenses have decreased or increased because of other reasons like they got remarried, a modification would not be appropriate.
-This is because child support amounts are based on the parent’s income, not their expenses.
+If a parent’s expenses have decreased or increased because of other reasons, a modification would not be appropriate as they got remarried.
+Child support amounts are based on the parent’s income, not expenses.

 One last thing to note about child support modifications is that they cannot be made retroactively.
 Only future payments can be increased or decreased.
-Because of this, it is imperative that you contact the court immediately to recalculate and issue a new support order if you believe that your child support needs to be modified.
+Because of this, you must contact the court immediately to recalculate and issue a new support order if you believe your child support needs to be modified.

 Speak to a Norman Child Support Lawyer Today

-If you have any additional child support questions, contact a Norman family law attorney for advice.
+Contact a Norman family law attorney for advice if you have additional questions about child support.
 The attorneys at Redhawk Law thoroughly understand Oklahoma’s child support laws and can provide you with the information you need to make the best possible decision that is in your child’s best interest.

 Speak to a Norman child support attorney today by calling our team at (405) 266-5072.